Insurance Coverage For Non-Competitive Events

 The Brampton Cycling Club is affiliated to the Ontario Cycling Association and we obtain our insurance through this affiliation.
-The conditions of our insurance are outlined below with respect to our non-competitive rides and are the same for all affiliated clubs as the conditions are negotiated with the underwriter by the OCA and not by the individual clubs.
-Please view the insurance policy on the OCA web site for more information.
+The conditions of our insurance are outlined below with respect to our non-competitive rides and are the same for all affiliated clubs as the conditions are negotiated with the underwriter by Cycling Canada and not by the individual clubs.

 It is a requirement that all participants in any scheduled BCC tour be insured through the OCA either with the BCC or another OCA affiliated club.
 The only exception to this is for out-of-province rider who may participate with the prior consent of the BCC president.